Sverker the Elder: Clerical policy

 Sverker based much of his royal authority on his patronage of the Church.
 The Cistercians were called in on the initiative of Queen Ulvhild and founded a number of abbeys: Alvastra in Östergötland, Varnhem in Västergötland, and Nydala in Småland.
 The king also strove to achieve Swedish ecclesiastic autonomy.
 The papal delegate Nicholas Breakspear toured Scandinavia in 1152 and was received by Sverker with great honours.
 During a meeting in Linköping, the installation of Peter's pence (papal tax) for Sweden was probably decided.
 However, the plans of installing a Swedish archbishopric were stalled, according to Saxo since "the Swedes and Geats could not agree what town and person was worthy of the dignity".
 Therefore, Nicholas Breakspear "refused the quarreling parts this honour and did not endow these still religiously ignorant barbarians the highest clerical dignity".
 When he later on visited Denmark, Breakspear promised the archbishop of Lund the primacy over any future Swedish archbishop.
 This was later confirmed when Breakspear became pope under the name Hadrianus IV.
-An archbishopric was only installed in 1164 in the reign of Sverker's son Charles VII.
+An archbishopric was only installed in 1164 in the reign of Sverker's son Karl Sverkersson.

 Foreign policy

 Swedish relations with the Russian principalities had been good for the past century or more, but in the reign of Sverker there was a turn towards enmity.
 According to a Russian chronicle, the newly founded Republic of Novgorod had its first confrontation with Sweden at this time, breaking a century-long peace that had been guaranteed by marriages between the ruling families.
 The Swedish "knyaz" (Russian for ruling prince) and bishop arrived in the Finnish Gulf with 60 boats in 1142, and made an abortive attack on a fleet of traders.
 The further circumstances of the expedition are entirely lacking; it may have aimed to subdue non-Christian peoples east of the Baltic Sea.

 A more serious confrontation took place in another direction in the 1150s.
 Sverker received his stepson, the Danish co-ruler Canute V when the latter was in trouble at home.
 This support was a threat to Canute's rival, Sweyn III of Denmark.
-Moreover, Sverker's son John abducted two noblewomen in Halland in Denmark "in order to satisfy his lust", although his father and the people forced him to eventually return the ladies.
+Moreover, Sverker's son Johan abducted two noblewomen in Halland in Denmark "in order to satisfy his lust", although his father and the people forced him to eventually return the ladies.
 Nicholas Breakspear tried in vain to dissuade King Sweyn from invading Sweden, since "the land was difficult for waging warfare and the people were poor, so there was no advantage to seek there."
 However, Sweyn believed it was the right moment to strike, since Prince John had been slain by the peasantry at a Thing and, as a result, a conflict arose between them and Sverker.
 Moreover, Sverker was by now an old man with little taste for war.